diamonddelt/aws-solutions-architect-associate-prep/vpc/notes.md

 1. You cannot peer two VPCs which have the same subnet class and CIDR block configuration - for example, `you cannot peer a 10.0.0.0/16 CIDR block VPC with a 10.0.0.0/24 CIDR block VPC.`
 2. Transitive Peering is NOT supported, meaning if you Peer VPC A -> VPC B, and VPC B -> VPC C, VPC A `cannot` communicate with VPC C. You can only communicate between two directly peered VPCs
 3. You cannot create a peering connection in `two different regions.`

+## Exam Tips

+1. You can only associate one route table with a subnet.
+2. Every route table has a local route for communication within the VPC over IPv4 or IPv6.
+You cannot modify or delete these routes (they are created automatically)